chatadrija25/MSR-thesis-codes-EEG-EGG-Model-Plots-/README.md

 Prof. Dr. Pragathi P. Balasubramani: pbalasub@iitk.ac.in

 Model and validation folder:
-This file contains the codes for:
-1) Optimisation of the model for selection of the model with the best features using a method called Recursive Feature Elimination (RFE)
-2) classifying Mild Cognitive impaired population compared to healthy from 1) Behavioural 2)Neural 3) Gastric features and validating them through K-fold and 80-20(train-test) split- taking inputs from the RFE analysis.
+This file contains the codes for: Optimisation of the model for selection of the model with the best features using a method called Recursive Feature Elimination (RFE) and classifying Mild Cognitive impaired population compared to healthy from 1) Behavioural 2)Neural 3) Gastric features and validating them through K-fold and 80-20(train-test) split- taking inputs from the RFE analysis.
 For any query, please contact:
 Adrija Chatterjee: adrijac23@iitk.ac.in/ chatadrija@gmail.com or
 Shreelekha BS, Shreelekha.bs@students.iiserpune.ac.in or